engineyard/ey-docs/pages/upgrading-to-ruby19.md

 1. Stop the environment.
 2. On the Environment page, click Edit Environments.
-4. Under Ruby Runtime, select Ruby 1.9.2.
+4. Under Runtime, select Ruby 1.9.2.
 5. Update and boot the environment.